McLean County offers limited mental health options. INtegRIty Counseling Inc. is bringing new care options to the community.

 Samantha Case, MSW has been a lifelong resident of McLean County and is dedicated to helping the community as a whole, especially its residents in need.
 She graduated from ISU with a masters in social work, with a child and family concentration.
 She has worked with children on the Autism spectrum her whole life, whether through volunteering, her internship at Marcfirst, speaking/educating on autism awareness, or her previous work with children on the spectrum with behavioral challenges.
-She is an ICASA (Illinois coalition against sexual assault) trained volunteer crisis advocate/counselor for the Stepping Stones hotline.
+She was an ICASA (Illinois coalition against sexual assault) trained volunteer crisis advocate/counselor throughout her bachelors and master programs, and is a full-time Client Care Counselor at a worldwide Employee Assistance Program where she puts those crisis management skills to work for employees in need across the US over the phone.
 She is dedicated to the empowerment of children and families through strengths perspective and client-centered practice.

 Elizabeth Johnson, LCSW is a Licensed Clinical Social Worker who graduated from the Louisiana State University with her Master's in Social Work.
 She has experience working in Community Mental Health (long term) and Integrated Behavioral Health (short term).
 She works with clients experiencing a range of issues from depression, anxiety, grief/loss, relationship issues, personality disorders, and adjustment issues.
 She utilizes Cognitive Behavior Therapy, Mindfulness, Dialectical Behavior Therapy, and Solution Focused approaches.
 She is dedicated to making Bloomington-Normal a stronger and healthier community, one person at a time.